ArcherBright123/ArcherBright123/README.md

 - 👋 Hi, I’m @ArcherBright123
-- 👀 I’m interested in Video Games
+- 👀 I’m interested in Video Games, Programing, Hacking, 3D Printing and Homebrew
-- 🌱 I’m currently learning How to hack Melee
+- 🌱 I’m currently learning hown to fit into society
-- 💞️ I’m looking to collaborate on hacking
+- 💞️ I’m looking to collaborate on hacking or Programming
-- 📫 How to reach me, just talk to me online
+- 📫 How to reach me: Just use the disscusions on one of my projects
-- 😄 Pronouns: Him, He
+- 😄 Pronouns: Him, He.
+I am Asexual (Has no sexual feelings toward anyone or anything)
-- ⚡ Fun fact: Don't have one
+- ⚡ Fun fact: Despite being under 18, I have at least 10 years programming experience (Started at 4 years old on Scratch)

 [![Archer's GitHub stats](https://github-readme-stats.vercel.app/api?username=ArcherBright123)](https://github.com/anuraghazra/github-readme-stats)